 - Expected outcome: 70-85% recovery

-Which Protocols Work for Specific Tendon Injuries?
+Protocols for Specific Tendon Injuries

 Tennis Elbow (Lateral Epicondylitis)